amandagaabo/trip-tracker-api/README.md

 Swagger 2.0 Spec Validation is used.

 Run `npm run spec` any time the spec is updated to generate new api.json.

+Start the API then navigate to http://localhost:8080/docs to see the Swagger UI for this API.
+Navigate to http://localhost:8080/api-docs to see the API spec.